Shore leave

 Shore leave is the leave that professional sailors get to spend on dry land.
-It is also known as "liberty" within the United States Navy, United States Coast Guard, and Marine Corps.
+It is also known as "liberty" within the United States Navy, Coast Guard, and Marine Corps.

-During the Age of Sail, shore leave was often abused by the members of the crew, who took it as a prime opportunity to drink in excess, indulge in other pleasures denied to them aboard the solely-masculine ships, and desert.
+During the Age of Sail, shore leave was often abused by the members of the crew, who took it as a prime opportunity to drink in excess, indulge in prostitutes, and desert.
 Many captains were forced to take on new members of the crew to replace the ones lost due to shore leave.

 Amenities ships

 As the Royal Navy prepared for operations in the Pacific Ocean during the final stage of World War II, warships were recognized to be operating far from populated ports.
 Amenities ships were expected to provide an alternative to shore leave at remote island anchorages without commercial recreation facilities.

 United States Navy liberty

 The United States Navy has organized a 21st-century liberty and single sailor program for active duty military personnel and their guests 18 years or older.
 The program provides off-duty recreational opportunities for geographic bachelors and unaccompanied service members from all allied military service branches to enhance the quality of life for these individuals by providing a safe and healthy environment for social, cultural, recreation, athletic and fitness activities.
-Facilities on naval bases offer free use of internet computers and most locations offer a theater or television lounge area, table tennis and pool tables, and video game systems, including PlayStation 3 and Xbox 360.
+Facilities on naval bases offer free use of internet computers and most locations offer a theater or television lounge area, table tennis and pool tables, and video game systems.
 Some of these liberty facilities offer full snack bars while most offer a variety of snack items; and all offer package tour information and sign ups to visit nearby sites of interest.